-This post has been created to provide a short and comprehensive guide on how to use Postman.
-Without this tool, a QA might not be able to live long and prosper during the troubled times a Sprint could lead to.
+This article is meant to provide a short and comprehensive guide on how to use Postman.
+Without this tool, a QA couldn’t live long and prosper during the troubled times a Sprint leads to.

 What is Postman?